aryanjaindigitie/react-threekit/README.md

 #### `yarn start`

-Starts up the local development server on `port 3000`.
+Starts up a local development server on accessible on `localhost:3000`.

 #### `yarn storybook`

-Starts up the local Storybook server on `port 6006`, where you can explore and play around with our UI component library.
+Starts up the local Storybook server on `localhost:6006`, where you can explore and play around with our UI component library.

-We use [Storybook](https://storybook.js.org/) to build, test and showcase our components.
-You can also use storybook to support any further development using the boilerplate by adding stories for your own components.
+We use [Storybook](https://storybook.js.org/) to build, test, and showcase our components.
+You can also use Storybook to support any further development using the boilerplate by adding stories for your own components.

 ### Build Scripts

-All React-app production builds are placed in the `build` folder, located in the project root folder.
+All Threekit React production builds are placed in the `build` folder, located in the project root folder.
 Building a project will replace any files currently in the `build` folder.

 #### `yarn build`